OluwadareLab/TADMaster/README.md

 ###### Path Description:
 > ######  Pathway 1: With Contact Matrix
-> - Path to copy the bed files into: `job_path/output/Nameofmatrix/` .
+> - Path to copy the bed files into: `job_path/output/Raw/` .
 _where_
 > 	- `job_path` is the path directory where you specified for your job outputs to be saved
-> 	- `Nameofmatrix` is the Name of the matrix you uploaded or extracted from the input data provided.
-Simply, users should expect to have one folder inside **output directory**
+> 	- `Raw` signifies that the bed file heatmap was not normalized from TADMaster
 >
 > ######  Pathway 2: Without Contact Matrix
 > -  Path to copy the bed files into:  `job_tadmaster/output/NoMatrixProvided/` .
 _where_
 > 	- `job_tadmaster` by default is the name of the _passive output directory_ extracted in Step A into the TADMaster directory.
 Passive because it wasn't specified by you.
-> 	- `NoMatrixProvided` by default is the Name of the folder because no matrix was provided
+> 	- `NoMatrixProvided` signifies that no matrix was provided for the bed files
 >

 *Note*: See our wiki for information about [BED file formats](https://github.com/OluwadareLab/TADMaster/wiki/TADMaster#-bed-file-formats-accepted-) accepted by TADMaster